It’s a peculiar paradox.

-To pull apart the exact reasons could be more evident.
+The exact reasons are not evident.
 Nevertheless, here are a couple of the essential findings to be aware of:

 According to a study published in the JAMA Cardiology, blood pressure advances faster in women.
 The Smidt Heart Institute gathered data over 43 years and more than 140,000 blood pressure measurements.
 They discovered that women’s blood vessels show signs of aging more quickly than men’s.
 The senior author of the study — Susan Cheng, MD, MPH, MMSc — gave further context to these findings:

 “Our data showed that rates of accelerating blood pressure elevation were significantly higher in women than men, starting earlier in life…. a 30-year old woman with high blood pressure is probably at higher risk for cardiovascular disease than a man with high blood pressure at the same age.”

 Women with hypertension are more likely to develop a range of other health issues.
 This includes arterial stiffness, chronic kidney disease, diabetes, and heart failure.